UK bracing for possible 'sting jet' as rare threat-to-life warning issued in back-to-back storms | News Channel 3-12

 It could also bring high waves and coastal flooding in the west, southwest and south coast of England, the Met Office said.

-The warnings come as thousands of people remain without power in the UK’s north after Storm Dudley brought down trees and cut households from the grid.
+The warnings come as thousands of people went without power in the UK’s north after Storm Dudley brought down trees and cut households from the grid.

 Dudley hit England’s north, Scotland’s south and Northern Ireland on Wednesday, disrupting railways, roads and businesses with high winds and local flooding.